-tained performance from previous year if no target is in place

-- Decline in performance/Behind target - New metric
+- Improvement from previous year or Achieved target - On Track to meet target or maintained performance from previous year if no target is in place - Decline in performance/Behind target - New metric

-- 100% converted to Advanced Open Sow Housing system as of the end of 2021, which now represents 93% of our sow spaces following the acquisition of additional sow barns. - 2.
+- 1. 100% converted to Advanced Open Sow Housing system as of the end of 2021, which now represents 93% of our sow spaces following the acquisition of additional sow barns. - 2.
 We did not conduct a 2023 People Survey, a voluntary self-identification and engagement survey, for our salaried Team Members.
-Our next one will be conducted in 2024 and annually thereafter. - In 2023, we re-assessed the scope, boundary and methodologies to update our 2023 carbon inventory.
+Our next one will be conducted in 2024 and annually thereafter. - 3.
+In 2023, we re-assessed the scope, boundary and methodologies to update our 2023 carbon inventory.
 At the same time, we re-baselined our 2018 base year emissions in order to report our progress.
 For fiscal year 2024, we will be refreshing our SBTi targets with a new base year and so we have elected to not update and disclose 2019-2022 this year.